-It can be a challenge for a single roadway to be a true "complete street" and satisfy the demands and expectations of all modes at any given time.
+It can be a challenge for a single roadway to satisfy the demands and expectations of all modes at any given time.
 Generally, this is also not desirable from a user or a planning perspective.
 In response to this challenge, the City is implementing a layered network approach that focuses on how the City's transportation network can function as a system to meet the needs of all users.
-They layered network builds on complete streets, and individual travel modes are prioritized on different facilities throughout the overall network where the need is the greatest.
+In such a system, individual travel modes are prioritized on different facilities throughout the overall network where the need is the greatest.